mofas/apply-algo/HW4.md

     return S
 ```

 The algorithm is quite straightforward, we invite all people at first.
-If someone don't fit the constraints, then we kick him/her from invitation list.
-If there are several people don't qualify those two constraints, than we use recursively check which set that remove pi is the biggest one.
+If someone don't fit the constraints, then we kick him/her off from invitation list.
+If there are several people don't qualify those two constraints, than we recursively check the subproblem that, which person we remove can get the biggest invitation list.

 #### 16. Consider the following variation on the Scheduling Problem.
 You have a processor that can operate 24 hours a day, every day.
 People submit requests to run daily jobs on the processor.
 Each such job comes with a start time and an end time; if the job is accepted to run on the processor, it must run continuously, every day, for the period between its start and end times.
 Given a list of n such jobs, your goal is to accept as many jobs as possible (regardless of their length), subject to the constraint that the processor can run at most one job at any given point in time.
 Provide an algorithm to do this with a running time that is polynomial in n.
 You may assume for simplicity that no two jobs have the same start or end times.